jharwell/libra/docs/usage/project-local.rst

 defines for you to use in this file, see below.

 ..
 NOTE:: All cmake functions which LIBRA exposes are prefixed with ``libra_``;
-          all other functions should be considered not part of the API can can change at any time.
+          all other functions should be considered not part of the API and can change at any time.

 .. _usage/project-local/variables: